1874 Nevada gubernatorial election

-The 1874 Nevada gubernatorial election was held on 3 November 1874 in order to elect the Governor of Nevada.
-The incumbent Democratic Governor of Nevada Lewis R. Bradley won re-election to Republican nominee and Nevada State Senator John Clark Hazlett.
+The 1874 Nevada gubernatorial election was held on November 3, 1874, in order to elect the Governor of Nevada.
+The incumbent Democratic Governor of Nevada Lewis R. Bradley won re-election against Republican nominee and Nevada State Senator John Clark Hazlett.

 General election

-On election day, 3 November 1874, incumbent Democratic Governor of Nevada Lewis R. Bradley won the election by a margin of 2,525 votes against his opponent Republican nominee John Clark Hazlett, thereby retaining Democratic control over the office of Governor.
-Bradley was sworn in for his second term on 3 January 1875.
+On election day, November 3, 1874, incumbent Democratic Governor of Nevada Lewis R. Bradley won the election by a margin of 2,525 votes against his opponent Republican nominee John Clark Hazlett, thereby retaining Democratic control over the office of Governor.
+Bradley was sworn in for his second term on January 3, 1875.